-35.1 At the end of each qualifying practice the fastest time achieved by each driver will be officially published.

-35.2 At Events with two races, the grid for the first race will be drawn up in the order of the fastest qualifying time achieved by each driver in the first qualifying practice session and the grid for the second race will be drawn up in the order of the fastest qualifying time achieved by each driver in the second qualifying practice session.
+- 35.1 At the end of each qualifying practice the fastest time achieved by each driver will be officially published. - 35.2 At Events with two races, the grid for the first race will be drawn up in the order of the fastest qualifying time achieved by each driver in the first qualifying practice session and the grid for the second race will be drawn up in the order of the fastest qualifying time achieved by each driver in the second qualifying practice session.
 Grids will be published two hours before the start of the relevant formation lap.

-At Events with three races, the grid for the second race will be drawn up in the order of the second fastest qualifying time achieved by each driver in the first qualifying practice session and the grid for the third race will be drawn up in the order of the fastest qualifying time achieved by each driver in the second qualifying practice session.
+At Events with three races, the grid for the first race will be drawn up in the order of the fastest qualifying time achieved by each driver in the first qualifying practice session.
+The grid for the second race will be drawn up in the order of the fastest qualifying time achieved by each driver in the second qualifying practice session and the grid for the third race will be drawn up in the order of the second fastest qualifying time achieved by each driver in the second qualifying practice session.
 Grids will be published two hours before the start of the relevant formation lap.